wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 * **training_submission.sh** : to run the base experiments for the submissions
 * **training_tests_1.sh** : to run the first experiment, related to \\( \epsilon \\) tests
 * **training_tests_2.sh** : to run the second experiment, related to how much the improvements (DDQN and PER) to DQN help.
-* **training_tests_3.sh** : to run the third experiment, to check if our implementation of PER actually helps in some setups with litle exploration.
+* **training_tests_3.sh** : to run the third experiment, to check if our implementations of DDQN and PER actually helps in some setups with little exploration.

 ### 6.1 Results with the configuration for the submission

 * **Single runs**: We choose one of the results of the various runs, plotted as time series plots.
 The x-axis represents episodes (during training) and the y-axis represents the score obtained at that episode.
-Also, the noisy blue plot is the actual loss per episode, whereas the red curve is a smoothed (running average) curve from the previous one with a window of size 100.
+Also, the noisy blue plot is the actual score per episode, whereas the red curve is a smoothed (running average) curve from the previous one with a window of size 100.
 Below we show one random run from the episode (not cherry-picked) for both our pytorch and tensorflow implementations.
 As we can see, the agent